cs-uob/COMSM0049/docs/labs/LAB7.md

 You should see the output of your module, but it should not be on the list!
 If you don't use `unhide` the module cannot be uninstalled!
+Think carefully about when/how `unhide` should be used.

 ## Step 2: Wrapping system calls